What is anxiety?

 Magnesium is a cofactor in over thousands of processes in the body, both cellular and at protein structure levels.
 It’s fundamental for energy production and is a muscle relaxant, aids bone creation and cardiovascular health.
 Sadly, many people are deficient and as a result suffer from a variety of minor irritants to major conditions.
 For anxiety, one of magnesium’s benefits serves as a relaxant to aid sleep.
 (Recommended daily amount of Magnesium is 375mg.)

 Magnesium-rich foods including pumpkin seeds, Swiss chard, sesame seeds, almonds, spinach, quinoa, black and navy beans, dark chocolate, avocado, yoghurt/kefir and bananas.

 Tryptophan is a precursor to serotonin and melatonin, neurotransmitters aiding our well-being and sleep respectively.
-By eating foods rich in tryptophan such as, cheese, eggs, poultry, meat, dark chocolate, buckwheat and most proteins we can help to increase the benefits from these neurotransmitters.
+By eating foods rich in tryptophan such as cheese, eggs, poultry, meat, dark chocolate, buckwheat and most proteins, we can help to increase the benefits from these neurotransmitters.

 As well as diet, essential oils can be a calming influence, perfect for adding to a bath or a simple foot soak.
 Ensure all oils are added to a carrier oil as they are extremely powerful, but if in doubt speak to your herbalist/therapist.

-Essential oils to calm and soothe include:
+Essential oils to calm include:

 If you aren’t taking medication, then adaptogenic herbs may help.
 Adaptogens help to restore homeostasis to the body with their regenerative properties.
 Ashwagandha, rhodiola, and ginkgo biloba have all been proven to produce positive benefits.

-If you are undergoing treatment for cancer, we do recommend that you check with a medical professional or qualified practitioner before trying new dietary approaches or supplements.
+If you are undergoing treatment for cancer, we recommend that you check with a medical professional or qualified practitioner before trying new dietary approaches or supplements.